 The Rise Of The Web

 I’ll make this section short since you mostly have your own experiences of the rise of the web in the early 2000’s.
-When the web came, it was slow, and the existing players tried to squeeze it in to their existing development offerings, usually with little success.
-In many ways it was a huge step back since we went from developing rich applications for the desktop to coding simple stateless user interfaces online.
-Just when we figure out how to use a pop up or drop down menu, the web come along and now we have to start it all over again with each person having their own implementation.
+When the web came, it was slow, and the existing players tried to squeeze it into their existing development offerings, usually with little success.
+In many ways, it was a huge step back since we went from developing rich applications for the desktop to coding simple stateless user interfaces online.
+Just when we figure out how to use a pop-up or drop-down menu, the web comes along and now we have to start it all over again with each person having their own implementation.
 Thick client applications gave a functional richness that can’t really be matched as easily today when your application web page has the persistence of The Silence.
 (Aliens from Dr Who that you forget about as soon as they are out of sight).

 So There We Have It

 In the 80s programming was something you were either interested in or not and if you were any good and worked at it, you were delighted to find out you could make a great living at it.
 The ZX81, the Commodore 64 and then the Spectrum 48K all sparked off a culture of computing in the UK that somehow seemed to fit well with the geeky British hobbyist trapped in our houses fixated on mastering these toasty little boxes.

 I’m a believer that good programmers are born and not made and having a programming language immediately available made it much easier for natural programmers to stumble their way into programming.
 Today it seems that many people choose to work in software and then go about learning how to program.
 Many programmers I encounter seem to lack the passion and curiosity for programming that was prevalent at the birth of the home computing market.
 Back then I didn’t personally know a programmer who didn’t eat, live, breath code, and read everything they could about it whereas now I haven’t worked with anyone who does (OK, maybe 1 person).